Where to Stay in Bangkok: A Survival Guide for the Sweaty and Bewildered

 Where to Stay in Bangkok: Matching Neighborhoods to Your Personality Type

-Selecting where to stay in Bangkok requires the precision of a surgical strike rather than the hopeful scatter-shot approach of randomly pointing at a map.
+Selecting where to stay in Bangkok requires the precision of a surgical strike rather than the hopeful scatter-shot approach of randomly pointing at a map, especially when planning a trip to Bangkok for the first time.
 Each neighborhood offers a dramatically different experience, and the wrong match can leave you feeling like you’ve accidentally walked into someone else’s vacation.

 Sukhumvit: For the Luxury-Shopping Enthusiast with Skytrain Addiction